Optimal Aggregation Strategies for Social Learning over Graphs: Computer Simulations

 \subsection{Social learning with noisy shift-in-mean Gaussian model}

 In this part, we illustrate the learning performance of the ASL strategy (Theorem \ref{theorem: learning performance for the general model}) and the optimal Perron eigenvector $\pi^\star$ given by \eqref{eq: optimal pi for noisy Gaussian model} for the noisy shift-in-mean Gaussian model \eqref{eq: mean-shift Gaussian model}.
-For a directed graph, it is not always possible to construct a combination policy with the specific Perron eigenvector for a given network topology.
+As discussed in Section \ref{sec: construction of combination policy}, it is not always possible to construct a combination policy with the predefined Perron eigenvector for a given network topology.
 To avoid this inconvenience, we consider an undirected network (shown in Fig. \ref{fig: network topology}) by adding more edges to the Erd{\"o}s-R{\'e}nyi random network considered in Section \ref{subsec: accurate likelihood models}.
-For an undirected network topology, the combination policy with a given Perron eigenvector $\pi$ can be constructed by \cite{vlaski2021regularized}:
+Since we have assumed previously that each agent has a self-loop, the construction rule in \eqref{eq: construct combination policy} can be employed to generate a combination policy with any prescribed Perron eigenvector $\pi$ for this undirected network.
 We also consider a social learning protocol with three hypotheses.
-The parameters of the noisy shift-in-mean Gaussian model considered in this part are listed in Table \ref{table:noisy Gaussian model}.
+The parameters of the considered noisy shift-in-mean Gaussian model are listed in Table \ref{table:noisy Gaussian model}.